sampersand/mviz/man/p.1.md

 ESCAPES
 ====
 Specify how characters should be escaped.
 Flags which optionally take a **CHARSET** set the default action if no charset is supplied.
 Actions with explicit charsets are checked first, and ties go to the last one specified.
 If no charset matches, the default one is used.
 Shorthand options are like the their corresponding long-form one, except they don't take an argument, and only work on the default charset.

+If more than pattern matches, the last one supplied on the command line wins.

 **`--default-charset`=_CHARSET_**
 : Explicitly set the default charset that flags without **_CHARSET_** values use.
 The default value is `\x00-\x1F\x7F`, with an additional `\x80-\xFF` if the binary **ENCODING** is used.
 Additionally, if not using colors and using the default action, backslash (`\\`) is added to this charset list.